JohnReedLOL/scala-trace-debug/README.md

 ### Is this tool for me?

-1. Do I use an IDE or text editor with stack trace parsing?
+1. Do I use an IDE or a text editor with stack trace parsing?

 2. Do I look around for where I put my print statements?
 &nbsp;